FloAppsLtd/Documents/SecurityPolicy.md

 Data owned by clients is stored exclusively within the European Economic Area (EEA) with these exceptions:

 * during email transmissions, recipients' email addresses and email content may be handled outside the EEA
+* 2FA SMS messages may be handled outside the EEA
 * backups for Edge server are kept on Dropbox whose data centers are in the United States

 By using FloMembers membership management, FloRoyalties royalty management and / or bespoke database systems to keep personal data, client agrees that Flo Apps Ltd may manage client's data over the course of the agreement and beyond, until the end of the backups' life cycle.